bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 wc_AesFree(&aes);
 ```

-If it was desired to run the crypto locally on the client, all that is necessary is to pass `INVALID_DEVID` to `wc_AesInit()`:
+If it is desired to run the crypto locally on the client, all that is necessary is to pass `INVALID_DEVID` to `wc_AesInit()`:

 ```c
 wc_AesInit(&aes, NULL, INVALID_DEVID);
 ```

-For CMAC operations, due to a conflict with the existing cryptoCb system, seperate wolfHSM specific functions must be called to do the CMAC hash and verify operation in one function call with a pre cached.
-The normal `wc_AesCmacGenerate_ex` and `wc_AesCmacVerify_ex` will run fine through the HSM if the client supplies a key when they are called but in order to use a pre cached key, `wh_Client_AesCmacGenerate` and `wh_Client_AesCmacVerify` must be used, but have similar arguments to the wolfCrypt functions.
-The non-oneshot functions `wc_InitCmac_ex`, `wc_CmacUpdate` and `wc_CmacFinal` can be used with either a client side key or a pre cached key, just pass NULL in for the key and call `wh_Client_SetKeyCmac` to set the keyId.

 Outside of the steps mentioned above, the usage of the wolfHSM API should be otherwise unchanged.
 Please consult the wolfCrypt API reference inside the [wolfSSL manual](https://www.wolfssl.com/documentation/manuals/wolfssl/index.html) for further usage instructions and the extensive list of supported cryptographic algorithms.

+### CMAC

+For CMAC operations that need to use cached keys, seperate wolfHSM specific functions must be called to do the CMAC hash and verify operation in one function call.
+The normal `wc_AesCmacGenerate_ex` and `wc_AesCmacVerify_ex` are acceptable to use if the client can supply a key when the functions are invoked, but in order to use a pre-cached key, `wh_Client_AesCmacGenerate` and `wh_Client_AesCmacVerify` must be used.
+The non-oneshot functions `wc_InitCmac_ex`, `wc_CmacUpdate` and `wc_CmacFinal` can be used with either a client-side key or a pre-cached key.
+To use a cached key for these functions, the caller should pass a `NULL` key parameter and use `wh_Client_SetKeyCmac` to set the appropriate keyId.

 ## AUTOSAR SHE API